ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Application Interface {#application-interface}

 This section describes the interface surface exposed by the security protocols described above.
+We partition these interfaces into pre-connection (configuration), connection, and post-connection interfaces, following conventions in {{?I-D.ietf-taps-interface}} and {{?I-D.ietf-taps-arch}}.

 Note that not all protocols support each interface.
-We partition these interfaces into pre-connection (configuration), connection, and post-connection interfaces, following conventions in {{?I-D.ietf-taps-interface}} and {{?I-D.ietf-taps-arch}}.
+The table in {{interface-protocols-table}} summarizes which protocol exposes which of the interfaces.

 ## Pre-Connection Interfaces

 Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.

-- Identities and Private Keys: The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
+- Identities and Private Keys (IPK): The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
   - TLS
   - DTLS